Tetrakern/fictioneer/INSTALLATION.md

     * **Disallowed Comment Keys:** For simple yet reliable comment spam protection, you are advised to use the [compiled disallow list by slorp](https://github.com/splorp/wordpress-comment-blacklist).
 Just copy the content of the blacklist into the [Disallowed Comment Key](https://wordpress.org/support/article/comment-moderation/#comment-blocking) field.
 Check your comment trash occasionally as this can lead to false positives.
 You can search for less restrictive lists too.

 * **Permalinks:** You want the permalink structure set to "Post name".
-As an off-note, whenever some pages do not show up even through they clearly should, come back here and save to update the permalink structure.
+As an off-note, whenever some pages do not show up even though they clearly should, come back here and save to update the permalink structure.
 You would be surprised how many issues that solves.

 * **Open Graph Default Image:** Only used when you enable the SEO features and no (known) SEP plugin is running.
 This image will be shown in search engine results and social media embeds if no other image is provided by individual posts, such as story cover images.
 Can be set under **Appearance > Customize > Site Identity**.